 In Grade 3 the boys are exposed, on a weekly basis, to fixtures against other schools.

-Sport at DPHS is enriched throughout the year by an all-inclusive inter-house sport programme as well as individual sports such as golf, body boarding, surfing, athletics, tennis and cross country.
+Sport at DPHS is enriched throughout the year by an all-inclusive inter-house sport programme as well as individual sports such as golf, the ever popular body boarding and surfing club / athletics / tennis and cross country.
 The benefits of early coaching ensures good results, but more importantly, a large pool of confident boys keen to represent their school each weekend and enjoy sport with the right attitude.

 The desire to develop a complete pupil has driven DPHS to enthusiastically pursue away fixtures, tours and festivals.
 Senior primary boys tour to top schools in other provinces to play cricket, golf, rugby, tennis and water polo.
 This year DPHS will again take all the U11, U12 and U13 rugby teams to Cape Town to play against Wynberg, Bishops and SACS.
 The U10 age group recently enjoyed a successful tour to Johannesburg.
 Our boys enjoy a biannual tour to St Stithians where close on 100 boys participate in cricket, tennis, water polo and golf matches.